peluche/SWE-to-MLE/content/posts/positional-encoding-for-self-attention/index.md

 And the problem here is that the first 4 pairs are not possible to guess.
 There is equal probability (10%) to chose the correct next token.
 Once the `<copy>` token appear in the input the output becomes totally inferable.
 But before that it's a coin toss.
 So decoder-only are not a good fit.

 ## Sinusoidal
 The first positional encoding proposed in the Attention Is All You Need paper is Sinusoidal.
-It consist of taking a bunch of offsets on a set of `sin()` and `cos()` waves with increasing frequencies as a representation of the position of a given word.
+It consists of taking a bunch of offsets on a set of `sin()` and `cos()` waves with increasing frequencies as a representation of the position of a given word.

 Intuitively it bothers me.
 I have the sentiment that it creates a failure mode where the network just "duplicate" tokens.
 Where token `1` at offset 0 is a different token from `1` at offset 1 or 2 ..., conceptually duplicating the vocabulary for each possible offset in the context window.

-*But Eldron's manuscripts are littered with references to it, so let's cast the spell to get a better feel of it.*
+*But Eldron's manuscripts are littered with references to it, so let's cast the spell to get a better feel for it.*

 ```python
 def get_sinusoidal_positional_encoding(context_size=CONTEXT_SIZE, embed_size=EMBED_SIZE):